Microsvuln/Awesome-Libfuzzer-Harness/README.md

 # Awesome-Libfuzzer-Harness
-An awesome list for Effective and Powerful harnesses for fuzzing using libfuzzer
+An awesome list of Effective and Powerful harnesses for fuzzing using libfuzzer

 Current harnesses :